MKTHEPLUGG/edge-cloud/docs/setup/hardware/storage/armbian/rpi4b/configure-boot-device.md

 Raspberry pi and ubuntu based distro's have very nice integrated USB booting.
 You'll only need 2 steps

+## **Understanding Boot Partition Requirements**

+### **Raspberry Pi Boot Process**

+- **FAT32 Partition Necessity**:
+  - **Firmware Design**: The Raspberry Pi's firmware is designed to look for boot files on a FAT32 partition.
+This is a requirement set by the Broadcom SoC used in Raspberry Pi devices.
+  - **Bootloader Constraints**: The primary bootloader resides in the GPU's ROM and expects to find the secondary bootloader and kernel images on a FAT32-formatted partition.
+This is why all standard Raspberry Pi OS images include a small FAT32 partition (commonly labeled `/boot`) and a larger ext4 partition for the root filesystem.

+- **USB Booting**:
+  - **EEPROM Configuration**: For Raspberry Pi 4 and later models, the ability to boot from USB devices (like SSDs) is facilitated by updating the bootloader EEPROM to support USB boot.
+Once configured, the bootloader still searches for the necessary boot files on a FAT32 partition on the USB device.

 ## Guide

 1. **Change the Boot Order**